sfepy/sfepy/doc/tutorial.rst

    :local:
    :backlinks: top

-*SfePy* can be used in two basic ways:
+*SfePy* package can be used in two basic ways as a: (TBD)

-  #. a black-box partial differential equation (PDE) solver,
+#.
+Black-box Partial Differential Equation (PDE) solver,
-  #. a Python package to build custom applications involving solving PDEs by
+#.
+Python package to build custom applications involving solving PDEs by the Finite Element Method (FEM).
-     the finite element (FE) method.

 This tutorial focuses on the first way and introduces the basic concepts and nomenclature used in the following parts of the documentation.
 Check